 Apple did a better marketing job, mainly by giving-away units to schools, thus making parents want to get the same type of machines the kids would be using in school.
 Apple still uses this approach and has huge edeucational market-share.
 Apple got the idea from DEC, who still rolls mainframes into selected universities and then wanders out like they forgot where they left them.
 Tandy didn’t believe in giving things away.
 Tandy marketing spent one year doing nothing but copying Apples moves.
 If Apple went to typeset manuals, Tandy switched to typeset manuals, rather than the older ones done on a daisywheel printer.
 When Apple went to four-color manuals, Tandy switched to four-color covers and two-color pages.
 No wonder the trade rags were convinced that Tandy was building a Mac clone in Iowa, or Brazil, or Romania.
 Eventually Tandy started chasing IBM and completely ignored Apple.

 The TRS-80 suffered because the IBM was a bigger name, and the product was very similar.
 IBM added color and a better expansion bus.
 They also called their machine a 16bit computer even though the 8088 processor was as much 16bits as the Z-80 (both had 16 bit internal with 8 bit data lines).
 The IBM name also attracted a lot of aftermarket software support.
 If Radio Shack made a mistake, it was that they actively discouraged aftermarket hardware and software.
-They were greedy and wanted everyone to but all the accessories from them.
-Accessories are were the profit margins are and Radio Shack makes big money on all the pieces parts for there stereos, computers, etc.
+They were greedy and wanted everyone to buy all the accessories from them.
+Accessories are where the profit margins were and Radio Shack made big money on all the pieces and parts for their stereos, computers, etc.

 Tandy all-but-ignored the PC when it came out because Tandy was already working on the Model 16, which would be three to four times faster and support protected multitasking, something IBM didn’t get around to for another four years.
 The Model 16 also supported hard disks in 1982 (IBM waited until 1983 to do that), and was a lot cheaper for a similar amount of memory and software.
 The Model 16 also ran all the existing Model II software.